-A booster dose helps to keep you protected for longer.
+A booster dose helps to keep you protected for longer after your primary series.

 It is recommended that you get a bivalent mRNA vaccine for your booster dose.
-If you cannot get or do not want a bivalent mRNA vaccine, you may be able to get the protein-based vaccine if you are age 12 years or older.
+If you cannot get or do not want a bivalent mRNA vaccine, you may be able to get the protein-based vaccine, if available, if you are age 12 years or older.